Skip to content

 Cons

-• Performance may be slower compared to compiled languages like C++ or Java.
+• Performance may be slower compared to compiled languages like C++ or Java which can affect scalability, especially in large-scale applications.

 • Less commonly used for non-web applications compared to languages like Python or JavaScript.